The FTP Process

 Some nurses and midwives choose to seek private legal representation and this can sometimes be funded through your home contents insurance policy.
 Some policies will facilitate and fund legal representation.
 The Nurses Defence Service is one such organisation that we hear good feedback about.

 It is well documented that if you do not have representation your outcome can often be worse than if you do – therefore we see how important this is.
-If someone has had previous union or private legal support we will always encourage them to continue to try to work with these and resolve the issues that are causing blocks.
+If someone has had previous union or private legal support we will always encourage them to continue to try to work with them, and resolve the issues that are causing blocks.

 How you proceed is your choice but we offer another option to explore – something which is often lacking in this process.